EE2dev/sequence-explorer/README.md

 Adapting the [sankey diagram](https://bost.ocks.org/mike/sankey/) for sequential data.
 There are many applications for exploring the development of categories over some sequence (e.g. time points such as days, months or years).
 Sequence explorer implements the following [d3.js reusable charts pattern](https://github.com/EE2dev/d3-template) to let you customize the chart.
 The core library [sankeySeq.js](docs/README.md) can also be used separately.

-SankeySeq adapts the sankey layout for sequential data.
-SankeySeqExplorer is a wrapper on top of sankeySeq with the following features:
+SankeySeq.js adapts the sankey layout for sequential data.
+SankeySeqExplorer.js is a wrapper on top of sankeySeq with the following features:
 * data is read from a csv file.
 See section about [data formatting](#3-data-formatting).
 * can be used with just a browser and no web server.
 In that case, data has to be embedded in the html file.
 * sankeySeq places the nodes on a fixed grid.
 The state of the sequence (e.g. point in time) has a fixed x position.
 And a certain category has a fixed y position.